Skip to main content

 How to apply

-New Students will be able apply after they have enrolled and have a live profile on our system (this could take a few hours).
 At the start of the new academic year, we are very busy assessing applications and there will be delays.
-Get your application in as soon as possible so that you are at the front of the queue.
+Get your application in as soon as possible after enrolment along with ALL the requested documentation so that you are at the front of the queue.
 Applications are dealt with strictly in date order.

 Existing students can apply at any time in the academic year.